MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-attachments.md

 The attachment control has these limitations:

-1. Attachment control only supports lists and Dataverse tables.
+1. The attachment control only supports lists and Dataverse tables as the data sources.

 1. Upload and delete functionality work only inside a form.
 The Attachment control appears disabled when in Edit mode and not inside a form.
 To save file additions and deletions, the app user must save the form.
 Because of this limitation, the Attachment control isn't available from the **Insert** tab but appears in the form when the Attachment form field is enabled in a SharePoint or Dataverse form.